Fans set to flock to South Australia for nation-leading festival of football

 Adelaide Oval, and the city’s Riverbank will form a central hub for much of the fixture which is still being finalised.
 Suburban and regional grounds, including those in the Barossa Valley are being considered for matches.

-The sporting coup was secured with a contribution from the Major Events Fund, which was boosted by $40 million in this year’s State Budget, delivering on an election promise.
+The sporting coup was secured with a contribution from the Major Events Fund, which was boosted by $40 million in this year’s State Budget.

 Like the return of the Adelaide 500 and the Adelaide Motorsport Festival, the attraction of the additional AFL round is set to provide a welcome boost to local restaurants, pubs, hotels, bars, wineries and tourist attractions, all of which have suffered through the pandemic.

 Premier Peter Malinauskas said it is exciting South Australia has earned the right to bring together all 18 AFL clubs to compete for Premiership points over four big days next season.

 "As Premier, I am determined to lure more major events to South Australia, which is why we fought so hard to secure an entire round of AFL in South Australia," Premier Malinauskas said.

 "I can’t wait to welcome fans from across the country who will get to witness a truly unique round of footy and also experience everything South Australia has to offer – our city, our world-class wineries and other incredible tourism assets.